divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 ```

 ## Using the API directly
 You can also create a card pack using this API directly.
+All you need to do is ask the PackManager to create a PackInfo object for the mod prefix associated with your cards.

 ```c#
 using Infiniscryption.PackManager;